thevboy97/ros2_ws/README.md

 # How to run
-1)  Install any missing dependencies
-   $rosdep install -i --from-path src --rosdistro humble -y$
+1)  Install any missing dependencies rosdep install -i --from-path src --rosdistro humble -y
 3)